Empirical Evaluation of a 28 GHz Antenna Array on a 5G Mobile Phone Using a Body Phantom: Conclusion

-This paper presented the design and manufacturing of a human body phantom for repeatable tests of mobile phone antenna arrays at 28 GHz.
+This paper presented the design and manufacturing of a hexagonal human body phantom for repeatable tests of mobile phone antenna arrays at 28 GHz.
 Relevant test array was implemented on a mobile phone sized chassis and gains of it were evaluated in free space and when it was held by a hand palm of a body phantom.
 Measured and simulated maximum gain matches well, according to the spherical coverage CDF as an evaluation metric.
 We thereby demonstrated suitability of our antenna model in numerical simulations and physical body phantom design that has a simplified shape compared to actual human bodies.
 Proper identification of relevant body parts and shapes and the thickness of the skin material was important in order to allow straightforward manufacturing of a working body phantom.
 Furthermore, proper de-embedding of feed line losses was essential in comparing measured and simulated gains of fabricated antenna array.
-Finally, the repeatability of the antenna array measurements was demonstrated under the presence of a human body phantom.
+Finally, the repeatability of the antenna array measurements was demonstrated under the presence of the hexagonal human body phantom.
+As future work, we plan OTA measurements of various array configurations with the proposed phantom.